 The future of a redesigned workstream looms large on the horizon.
 Strategic issues around returning remote workers to physical facilities, integrating new technologies into the business, acquiring and retaining the talent needed to execute digital strategies, and transitioning to a more agile workforce abound.
 As companies sharpen their focus on digital transformation initiatives and reimagine their business models to remain competitive, now is as good a time as any to rethink the future workplace.

 The right questions can help steer boardroom discussions in productive directions as markets return to their pre-pandemic state.
-The following questions offer some guidance on what boards can ask themselves and management, focusing on issues related to operational excellence, strategic alignment, and organizational culture and resiliency:
+The following questions offer some guidance on what boards can ask themselves and management, focusing on issues related to operational excellence, strategic alignment, and organisational culture and resiliency:

 1. As our people return to physical facilities, can we ensure their safety and well-being as well as the safety of customers and vendors?

-As organizations compete for stakeholder trust, health and safety are paramount.
+As organisations compete for stakeholder trust, health and safety are paramount.
 Focusing on “why we need an office,” employee wellness and alternative approaches to the traditional 9-to-5, pre-pandemic normal is leading to the consideration of various hybrid models mixing in-person and remote working, four-day workweeks, and myriad flexible arrangements.

 2. As we rethink workflow design, how should we consider the impact of the structure we’re creating on innovation, efficiency, and the speed and quality of decision-making?

-During the pandemic, many organizations, out of necessity, survived and thrived by embracing a more strongly innovative, empowering and “get it done” company culture.
+During the pandemic, many organisations, out of necessity, survived and thrived by embracing a more strongly innovative, empowering and “get it done” company culture.
 In redesigning the workplace, it’s important to sustain this level of nimbleness and perpetuate the attributes of resiliency and decisiveness into the post-pandemic world.
 Workflows and office designs should enable the collaboration and teaming so essential to an innovative culture and high-velocity, high-quality decision-making.

 3. As artificial intelligence (AI) and automation become integral parts of our business, have we evaluated the need to upskill and reskill our people and reviewed relevant opportunities to do so made possible by e-learning?

-Advancing digital maturity is fundamentally about preparing the organization to compete effectively with digital leaders.
+Advancing digital maturity is fundamentally about preparing the organisation to compete effectively with digital leaders.
 That means addressing the ethics, fairness, transparency and accountability around deploying AI and other technologies.
 But it also means understanding the skills required, where and how to source those skills (hire, onboard, upskill or reskill), and related impacts on compensation and incentives.

 4. What do our people really think about working here?